Trade our wide range of currency pairs,Â

 Go long or short, starting from micro lots (1,000 units), for ultimate flexibility and risk management.

-Stonefort’s deep liquidity pools means low latency, fast execution in one of the biggest markets in the world.
+Stonefort’s deep liquidity pools mean low latency and fast execution in one of the world’s largest markets.

 Multiple platforms, same efficient execution and pricing.

-Forex trading, also known as FX trading, involves buying and selling currencies with the aim of profiting from fluctuations in their exchange rates.
-It's essentially a decentralized marketplace for exchanging currencies.
-Although many foreign exchange transactions are carried out for pragmatic reasons, forex traders primarily convert currencies in order to make a profit.
-Before you begin trading forex, be mindful that the volume of the whole Forex market that is transacted daily is extremely big.
-In other words, it’s highly liquid but can also cause some currency pairs to swing wildly and move in an erratic manner.
+Forex trading, also known as FX trading, involves buying and selling currencies to profit from fluctuations in their exchange rates.
+It’s essentially a decentralized marketplace for exchanging currencies.
+While many foreign exchange transactions occur for practical reasons, forex traders primarily convert currencies to make a profit.
+Before you begin trading forex, be aware that the daily volume of the entire forex market is enormous.
+In other words, it's highly liquid, but this can cause some currency pairs to experience significant swings and erratic movements.

-Learn more about trading Forex in our extensive Trading Guides.
+Learn more about trading forex in our comprehensive trading guides.

 Compared to other markets like stocks or indices, the forex market draws traders for a variety of reasons including longer trading hours, and higher leverage.
 Without ignoring the fact that there are risks involved while trading, few of the benefits of FX trading are:

-Trading forex works in a similar way as any other transaction when you buy a single asset with a currency.
-The market price tells a trader how much one currency costs versus another.
-To buy one pound, for example, one may see how many US dollars are required based on the market price of the GBP/USD currency pair.
+Trading forex works in a similar way to any other transaction where you buy an asset with a currency.
+The market price tells a trader how much one currency costs relative to another.
+For example, to buy one pound, a trader can see how many US dollars are required based on the market price of the GBP/USD currency pair.

-Each currency has a distinct code that enables traders to identify it as one of a pair right away.
+Each currency has a distinct code, allowing traders to easily identify it as part of a pair.

 The currency market is the largest and most liquid market in the world.
 Participants from all over the world exchange trillions of dollars every day.
 The first thing newcomers to the world of forex markets should do is familiarize themselves with the world's major currencies, which are the most traded and popular ones there.